invrs/paradiso/README.md

 # Paradiso

-Thin layer to run isomorphic apps on any javascript client or server framework.
+Write isomorphic apps on any javascript client or server framework.

 ## Features

-Defines a common way of defining reactive routes and components.
+Defines a common way of defining reactive components, routes, and requests across frameworks.

 Build apps that render statically on the first request, then turn dynamic.

-Switch rendering and routing engines in one line of code.
+Change rendering and routing engines in one line of code.

 Easy to write adapters for your favorite framework.